synfinatic/alpacascope/README.md

  1. The ASCOM/Alpaca driver configured on a computer.
  1. If your mount only has an ASCOM driver, you will need ASCOM Remote Server installed, configured & running
  1. AlpacaScope installed and running
- 1. Some kind astronomy software which talks the LX200 or Celestron NexStar protocols (SkySafari, etc)
+ 1. Some kind astronomy software which talks the Meade LX200 or Celestron NexStar protocols (SkySafari, etc)

 #### Does this support SkySafari on Mac, iPad, Android, etc?